lelonS/online-shopping-api/tests/test-docs.md

 **Description:**

-Verify that the API returns the correct data when searching for a specific product.
+Verify that the API returns the correct data when searching for products.

 **Steps:**